department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/UX/How-We-Work/figma-permissions.md

 ### Setting permissions for projects and files
 * For **projects**, set the Owner as the UX Lead.
 Then, set the share settings so “Members of VA Mobile App can edit.”
 * For **shipped files**, set the Owner as the UX Lead.
 Then, set the share settings so “Anyone with the link can view.”
 Members of the VA Mobile App will still be able to edit.
-* For **working files**, set the Owner as the UX Librarian.
+* For **working files**, set the Owner as the Design Librarian.
 Then, set the share settings so “Anyone with the link can view.”
 Members of the VA Mobile App will still be able to edit.

 #### Project and file permissions by role